Azure-Sphere-DevX/AzureSphereDevX.Examples/README.md

 ## Contributing to the DevX Examples Repo

-This is an community maintained project and your contribution is welcome and apreciated.
-Please find the instructions below for adding additional exmaples to this repo.
+This is an community maintained project and your contribution is welcome and appreciated.
+Please find the instructions below for adding additional examples to this repo.

 1. Fork the repo into your GitHub account
 2. Pull your repo, make sure to pull the submodules: ```git clone --recurse-submodules https://github.com/<your gitHub account name>/AzureSphereDevX.Examples.git```